-There is no cure for APD but there are things that can help.
+There's no cure for auditory processing disorder (APD) but there are things that can help.

 Treatment usually involves activities to improve listening and concentration.
 This is called auditory training.
 You can do it with a hearing specialist or in your own time online.